CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-cortex/2025.3.25411-to-2025.3.26111/single-server-without-ha/upgrade/upgrade-application-server.md

 This guide describes how to upgrade the Application Server components on the server from 2025.3.25411 to 2025.3.26111.
 Please ensure that the [Pre-Upgrade][PreUpgrade] steps have been completed before starting this upgrade.

-{{% alert title="Warning" color="warning" %}}
-The Application Server will be reinstalled as part of the upgrade.
-As a result packages will need to be republished and Configuration Portal data will need to be backed up and restored.
-Other data stored in Reliable Collections (e.g., data storage collections and semaphores) will be lost.
-{{% /alert %}}

 ## Configure Upgrade Script

 {{< section "/upgrade/2025.3.26111/upgrade-application-server/single-server/configure-upgrade-script.md" >}}